DJamesV/Text-Adventure-Game-Framework/ReadMe.md

 * **Switch** - used for switching to other **Subplaces**, **Places**, **Routes**, **Flags**, and **more**.
 SubPlaces are currently still under development.
 * **Lull** - used for slowing down the story experience
 * **List** - used for multi-level listing (it returns a list to play through, makes things a little more readable)

+### Note
+Please note that as of yet this Git Repo is a little but cluttered - there are still some old files I have not yet removed, but this repo is quickly turning from garden into architecture, so they will be soon.